11 Free Things to Do in Decatur, Alabama (and Morgan County)

 9. Follow Decatur’s Civil War Walking Trail

-History buffs, particularly those who are interested in the Civil War, will enjoy finding sites connected to the four-day battle that took place in Decatur in October of 1864.
-Go by the Decatur Visitors Center for a map, then drive to Old State Bank on Bank Street to begin.
+Attention all history buffs, especially those fascinated by the Civil War!
+Discovering sites linked to the four-day battle in Decatur during October of 1864 is a must-do activity.
+Stop by the Decatur Visitors Center to pick up your map, then set out to explore starting at the iconic Old State Bank on Bank Street.

 10. Find the Churches on the Amen Trail